Activity Centers Tips

 Birthday Party on a Budget

-snacksSnacks: Get more snacks than you need.
-They don’t have to be pinterest inspired fruit sculptures; they just have to be plentiful.
+Get more snacks than you need.
+They don’t have to be Pinterest-inspired fruit sculptures; they just have to be plentiful.
 No one wants a pack of hungry kids running around.
-Get easy snacks like pretzels, grapes, baby carrots, cheese sticks, juice boxes – please don’t forget the juice boxes, or tiny water bottles – chicken fingers, goldfish… And also get just a couple things that the adults want.
-We usually have wine and cheese at our parties, but if you’re opposed to boozing at your kid’s party, get coffee.
+Get easy snacks like pretzels, grapes, baby carrots, cheese sticks, juice boxes – please don’t forget the juice boxes, or tiny water bottles – chicken fingers, goldfish… And also get just a couple of things that the adults can have.
+Coffee, soda, chips, and dips are some items that can keep the adults satiated.

-Music: Don’t underestimate the power of a great playlist.
+Don’t underestimate the power of a great playlist.
 It doesn’t have to be full of wheels on the bus and the ABCs.
 The kids are going to be occupied.
 Play something the adults enjoy.

-bebeDecorations: Get decorations that double as either toys or dishes.
+Get decorations that double as either toys or dishes.
 Balloons are good for this; they don’t have to be helium balloons.
 It’s hard to play with helium balloons anyway.
 Or get the colorful “Happy Birthday!“ plates and napkins to place strategically around the room near the aforementioned snacks.

-Treat bags: Temporary tattoos, books, more stickers…Have one for everyone.
+Temporary tattoos, books, more stickers…Have one for everyone.
 Bring a couple extra for unexpected stray siblings who might tag along.
 No reason to put candy in these bags.
 They just had cake.
 Give the moms a break.

 About the author